-Students will apply to each school separately and must be accepted by both to pursue the joint degree.
-Ideally, students will apply for joint degree status prior to enrolling in either program.
+Students will apply to each school separately and must be accepted by both to pursue the dual degree.
+Ideally, students will apply for dual degree status prior to enrolling in either program.

 The M.S.N/M.T.S.
 Program